 - Expose your puppy to stranger dogs that may belong to friends or family, so that you know with certainty that they are vaccinated and healthy.
 Also grab the opportunity to let your dog socialise with unfamiliar dogs at puppy school.
 Professionals will be there to supervise and advise on what is happy and friendly play.

 - Expose your puppy to sounds like thunder, fireworks, dog barking, door knocks, crying babies, loud machines and air whistling.
-You’ll be able to find puppy habituation sound videos on Youtube.
-Always start the volume on very low, so that your puppy has time to get used to and become indifferent to the sounds, before you turn it up louder.
+You’ll find a handy compilation of puppy habituation sounds on our Youtube channel (turn the volume down to zero before you click the link!).

 - Expose your puppy to bouncing balls, flagging arms, rolling trolleys and wheely bins, and fabric waving high up in the air.